samanthacsik/EDS-296-shiny-apps/reactlog-working/README.md

-## Function app for debugging practice
+## Functioning app for debugging practice

 This is the correctly-function app that's meant to complement the [`reactlog-broken` app](https://github.com/samanthacsik/EDS430-shiny-app/tree/main/reactlog-broken), which is saved to this same repo.
 Instruction begins on [this slide](https://ucsb-meds.github.io/EDS430-Shiny/#/debugging).